cncf/devstats-helm-example/ADDING_NEW_PROJECTS.md

 - Something like this: `` MODE=ss0 FROM='"oldproject"' TO='"newproject"' FILES=`find ./grafana/dashboards/newproject -type f -iname '*.json'` ./devel/mass_replace.sh ``.
 - When adding new dashboard to all projects, you can add to single project (for example "cncf") and then populate to all others via something like:
 - `` for f in `cat ../devstats-docker-images/k8s/all_test_projects.txt`; do cp grafana/dashboards/oldproject/new-contributors-table.json grafana/dashboards/$f/; done ``, then: `FROM_PROJ=oldproject ./util_sh/replace_proj_name_tag.sh new-contributors-table.json`.
+- When adding new dashboard to projects that use dashboards folders (like Kubernetes) update `cncf/devstats:grafana/proj/custom_sqlite.sql` file.

 3. Go to `cncf/devstats-docker-images`: